osisoft/APIDocumentationSandbox/content/api-reference/context/asset-rules.md

 <a id="opIdAssetRules_Create Rule"></a>

-Gets or creates a `RuleModel` object with the specified id in the `IRuleStore`.
+Gets or creates a `AssetRuleModel` object with the specified id in the `IRuleStore`.

 ### Request
 ```text